kit548/IoTGas/README.md

 Done: 1st measurement with this full-stack system
 - see raspberry_eka_savu.jpg

+ToDo
+- 1st learn to use GitHub with the team: kit, Aapo, and Lassi
+- later here: 1st 'front end' service of a full-stack 'IoT gage', then 'back end'
-- need a little bit re-writing before upload
+- need re-writing 'front end' before upload